spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 Alternatives to Spack
 ^^^^^^^^^^^^^^^^^^^^^

-PyPI has thousands of packages that are not yet in Spack, and ``pip`` may be a perfectly valid alternative to using Spack.
+PyPI has hundreds of thousands of packages that are not yet in Spack, and ``pip`` may be a perfectly valid alternative to using Spack.
 The main advantage of Spack over ``pip`` is its ability to compile non-Python dependencies.
 It can also build cythonized versions of a package or link to an optimized BLAS/LAPACK library like MKL, resulting in calculations that run orders of magnitude faster.
 If you only need Python tools like flake8 and sphinx, don't waste your time on Spack.
 But if you need packages with non-Python dependencies like numpy and scipy, Spack will be very valuable to you.

 Anaconda is another great alternative to Spack, and comes with its own ``conda`` package manager.
 Like Spack, Anaconda is capable of compiling